Tony58321/Statify/Statify_Proposal.md

 React - https://react.dev/learn
 We will be using these guidelines for React because these guidelines are detailed with the syntax for React.
 Since only a few team members have used React previously, we will reference these documents.
 We will enforce the utilization of these guidelines by encouraging team members to reference the documentation whenever questions arise about React.

+# Reflections
+## Team Member: Ellie Tanferani
+1. I learned that there are so many different software, processes, and applications that are available to use for similar tasks, which makes it important to choose options that fit the project and teams needs the most.
+2. I learned that it’s important to make sure that the whole team stays on top of documentation - commenting code, testing, bug reports, etc.
+3. I learned that projects go more smoothly when each teammate has their own use case to work on and help out other team members when they can - this kept our project pretty organized and helped us stay on track to the final release.